Skip to main content

 It may lighten your periods or stop them completely.
 This depends on how much of your womb lining remains.

-During endometrial ablation using heat, your doctor uses an electrical source, radio waves or lasers to destroy the womb lining.
-They do the procedure through the vagina and cervix.
+• heat - your doctor uses an electrical source, radio waves or lasers to destroy the womb lining (this is done through the vagina and cervix)

-During endometrial ablation using ultrasound energy, your doctor uses high levels of ultrasound energy from outside the body to destroy fibroids.
-This does not harm healthy womb lining
+• ultrasound energy - your doctor uses high levels of ultrasound energy from outside the body to destroy fibroids (this does not harm healthy womb lining)

 You can have these procedures in a hospital under local anaesthetic or general anaesthetic.
 You can usually go home on the same day.

-You may have some vaginal bleeding, like a light period, for a few days after endometrial ablation.
-Use sanitary towels rather than tampons.
-You may have bloody discharge for 3 or 4 weeks.
+• some vaginal bleeding, like a light period, for a few days - use pads rather than tampons

-You may also have tummy cramps, like period pains, for a day or 2 after the procedure.
-To treat this, your doctor may recommend painkillers, such as paracetamol or ibuprofen.
+• tummy cramps, like period pains, for a day or 2 - your doctor may recommend painkillers, such as paracetamol or ibuprofen

-In rare cases, you can have more severe or continued pain after having endometrial ablation.
-If this happens, speak to your GP or hospital care team.
-They may prescribe a stronger painkiller.
+• more severe or continued pain - this is rare but if this happens, speak to your GP or hospital care team, they may prescribe a stronger painkiller

 It's unlikely you'll be able to get pregnant after endometrial ablation.
 If you do, you'll have an increased risk of miscarriage or other complications.
 The procedure is not recommended if you still want to have children.

 Sometimes endometrial ablation does not lighten the periods and heavy periods may come back.
-If this happens you may have a repeat treatment.
+If this happens you may have the treatment again.

 Uterine artery embolisation (UAE)